jniemann66/ferocious/readme.md

 Allows you to set the *quality level* to be used when saving files in the ogg vorbis format.
 The quality level corresponds to the quality level used for the official ogg vorbis command-line tool, and ranges from -1.0 to 10.0.
 Non-integer values are allowed.

+**Options/Lowpass filter** allows you to select the filter characteristics for the anti-aliasing filter.
+- **Relaxed:** wide transition band, late (higher) transition frequency - has good frequency response, low ringing, but may allow a small amount of aliasing.
+- **Standard:** wide transition band, earlier (lower) transition frequency - no aliasing, low ringing, but frequency response suffers a little (drops a few dB around 20k for 44.1k sample rate).
+- **Steep:** narrow transition band, late (higher) transition frequency - no aliasing, good frequency response, but potentially more ringing.

+*note: for downsampling to 44.1k, Steep or Relaxed is recommended (although standard is also fine).
+For lower rates (eg 22.05), use steep.
+For higher target rates, use standard.*

+**Options/Advanced Dither Options**
+- **Noise Shaping:** Select Standard or Flat TPDF.
+- **RNG Seed:** allows you to set a fixed seed for the Random Number Generator used for dithering.

 **Options/Enable clipping protection**

 When clipping protection is enabled, the converter will repeat the conversion process with an adjusted (ie decreased) gain level whenever it detects clipping in the initial conversion.
 This will ensure that there will be no clipping on the second pass.
 This will add to the total conversion time, but it is nevertheless strongly recommended.
 With clipping protection switched off, the converter will still warn you when clipping has occured, but will not attempt to fix it.